Croatia & Montenegro Itinerary

-Day 3: Korcula.
+Day 3: Korcula & Surrounding Islands.
 After a delicious breakfast, we charter a boat to go island hopping among some of Croatia’s most beautiful islands!
-You can swim in the crystal clear water, visit a monastery on one of the islands, enjoy a beach bar accessible only by boat, and/or just relax on the boat.
+You can swim in the crystal clear water, visit a monastery on one of the islands, enjoy a beach bar accessible only by boat, and/or just relax on the boat .
 In the afternoon, you can explore Korcula on your own, rent a bike to venture around the island, or visit nearby vineyards (Korcula is known for Grk, a type of wine found only on the island!).

 Day 4: Peljesac & Montenegro.
 Today we head down the coast to Montenegro, passing through the Peljesac Peninsula which is one of Croatia’s premier wine growing regions.
 We stop at a local winery along the way, where you will learn about Croatian wine and will sample varieties like plavac mali, which is found only in this region!
 We continue to the small fishing village of Perast, located on the Bay of Kotor (this area was selected by Lonely Planet as the #1 place to visit in 2016!).
 You will be amazed by the beauty here as the mountains plunge into the sea.
 The next two nights are spent at a seaside hotel with gorgeous views of the Bay.